Historic Preservation Fund Grants

-The State, Tribal, and Local Grants (STLPG) division manages several grant programs to assist with a variety of historic preservation and community projects focused on heritage preservation.
-Below is a list of the Grant Programs managed by this Division.
-Frequently the Program and desigantion of specific groups is managed outside of this division.
+The State, Tribal, and Local Plans & Grants (STLPG) division manages several grant programs to assist with a variety of historic preservation and community projects focused on heritage preservation.
+Below is a list of the Grant Programs managed by this division.
+Frequently, the program and designation of specific groups is managed outside of this division.

 State Historic Preservation Office HPF Grants